IgniteUI/indigo-design-docfx/en/components/grid.md

 ## Cell Display Density

-Header, Body, and Summary Cells support three display density variants of the Grid Component: comfortable, cosy, and compact.
-In Sketch, each of them come with distinct symbols, whereas in Figma, the cells density and the content inside are properties that can be changed seperately from the property panel:
+Header, Body, and Summary Cells support three display density variants for the according display densities of the Grid component: Comfortable, Cosy, and Compact.
+In Sketch, each of them come with distinct symbols, whereas in Figma, the cells' density and the content inside are properties that can be changed separately from the properties panel:

 > [!NOTE]
 > We advise you not to change the display density of the grid cells, once you've selected a Grid Component with a certain density.